 Bats make more visits to the rewarding option overall as they experience more reversals

 As the experiment proceeded and the bats experienced more reversals on more nights the overall proportion of the animals’ choices for the rewarding flower changed (see Figure 2).
-Within each block the effect on the Proprew was very large, increasing rapidly from less than 0.7 at the start of a block, when the animals had either experienced the start of the experimental night or a reversal, to more than 0.9 by the second bin of 10 visits.
-Across the three nights the .
+Within each block, the effect on the Proprew was very large, increasing rapidly from less than 0.7 at the start of a block, when the animals had either experienced the start of the experimental night or a reversal, to more than 0.9 by the second bin of 10 visits.
+Across the three nights, the animals were more likely to choose the rewarding flower.
 However there was a decrease within each night in the Proprew: the bats made slightly fewer visits to the rewarding flower at the end of the night compared to the start of the night.

-results of the statistical analysis are summarized in Figure 6 and Figure 7. bats made an increasing number of visits to the rewarding option as each block progressed from its start to the next reversal, and as they experienced more experimental nights.
+The results of the statistical analysis are summarized in Figure 6 and Figure 7.
+The bats made an increasing number of visits to the rewarding option as each block progressed from its start to the next reversal, and as they experienced more experimental nights.
 However this increase was dampened over the course of each individual night.

 Figure 6: Forest plot of the estimates of the effect of night, block, bin and their two-way interactions on the Proprew.
-Circles represent the means of the posterior distributions of the slope coefficients, thick horizontal lines represent 50% credible intervals, and thin horizontal lines 89% credible intervals.
+Circles ( )represent the means of the posterior distributions of the slope coefficients, thick horizontal lines represent 50% credible intervals, and thin horizontal lines 89% credible intervals.
 The numbers in bold are the means of the posterior distributions and 89% credible intervals

 Figure 7: Conditional effects plots from the model of the Proprew showing the effect of the predictors and interactions conditional on the value of the other predictors being equal to their mean, sampling from the posterior distribution. a) Conditional effects of experimental night on the Proprew b) Conditional effects of block on the Proprew c) Conditional effects of bin on the Proprew d) Conditional effects of the interaction of night and block on the Proprew e) Conditional effects of the interaction of block and bin on the Proprew f) Conditional effects of the interaction of night and bin on the Proprew